fakenmc/micompr-examples/README.md

 following pre-processing of the images was performed (using [ImageMagick] command-line utilities under Linux) before comparing them with [micompr]:

-* Since each image comes in its own separate folder, we first copy the all the images to the same folder:
+* Since each image comes in its own separate folder, we first copy all the images to the same folder:

 ```sh